georgeflanagin/parsec4/README.md

 and the index will be greater than or equal to where it was before the parsing operation.

-- If the parsing operation fails, it returns what it was expecting, and the index is again, greater than or equal to the value when the parser began.
+- If the parsing operation fails, it returns what it was looking for, and the index is (again) greater than or equal to the value when the parser began.

 In other words, the parser never "rewinds" the input, but it does not always advance